ranja-sarkar/GD/README.md

-Gradient descent literally means choosing a direction across a landscape and take whichever step gets us downhill, the step-size depending on the slope (gradient) of the hill.
+Gradient descent literally means choosing a direction across a landscape and take whichever step gets us downhill, the step-size depending on the slope/gradient of the hill.
 As an example, consider a professional journey which usually is gradient ascent.
-You start at a point in a typically rough terrain, your goal is to reach a 'good enough' or optimum point, you achieve it by taking small steps in the direction (upward) of the terrain's slope/gradient.
+You start at a point in a typically rough terrain, your goal is to reach a 'good enough' or optimum point, you achieve it by taking small steps in the direction (upward) of the terrain's slope.

 <img width="235" alt="gd" src="https://github.com/user-attachments/assets/efd62049-6bc1-4d67-be80-c62d507441c6" />